Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

-In practice, there may be multiple possible propagation path as each node can serve as guarantor or get guaranteed.
-It is difficult to outline the main propagation path from the entire.
-We make the following assumption: the node on multiple propagation pathes is the key to prevent large scale default diffusion and thus should be highlighted.
-We compute all the propagation pathes, count occurrences and highlight the node on the network.
-We use the color to illustrate the \emph{propagation risk importance}.
+In practice, there may be multiple possible propagation paths, as each node can serve as a guarantor or get guaranteed.
+It is difficult to outline the main propagation path from the entire graph.
+We make the following assumption: the node on multiple propagation paths is the key to prevent large-scale default diffusion and thus should be highlighted.
+We compute all the propagation paths, count occurrences, and highlight the node on the network.
+We use color to illustrate the \emph{propagation risk importance}.

-We design the visual analytics tool which enables financial experts take into account of several factors on the judgment of defaults.
-The factors include the financial information of the corporation and guarantee contract amount information.
-The former information is plain listed when the user hovers the mouse pointer on the node, while a sankey diagram is used to represent the guarantee flow.
-The widths of the sankey diagram bands are directly proportional to the guarantee amount. \autoref{sankey} (a) gives results on a real guarantee network, when we choose one node, for example, node 32, the whole potential propagation path is highlighted in (b), and (c) is the corresponding sankey diagram.
-It can be seen that upstream companies usually provides more guarantee than they received.
+We design the visual analytics tool, which enables financial experts to take into account several factors on the judgment of defaults.
+These factors include the financial information on the corporation and the guarantee contract amount information.
+The former information is plainly listed when the user hovers the mouse pointer over the node, while a Sankey diagram is used to represent the guarantee flow.
+The widths of the Sankey diagram bands are directly proportional to the guarantee amount.

+\autoref{sankey} (a) gives results on a real guarantee network, when we choose one node—for example, node 32.
+The whole potential propagation path is highlighted in (b), while (c) is the corresponding Sankey diagram.
+It can be seen that upstream companies usually provide more in guarantees than they receive.
 For example, node 18 provides much more guarantee than it receives.
-The imbalance of guarantee amount and collateral amount provide clue for the credit line assessment.
-The real situation is even much more complex.
-The default may be diffused like a virus infection and the virion must identify and bind to its receptor (guarantor).
-As mentioned earlier, each enterprises has more than 3000 financial entries, it is difficult to quantify anti-infective ability for each enterprises.
-We enable users to look up multiple financial status and cut off the propagation path.
-We also note that the propagation model provides more insights to end users and we plan to perform in-depth study for the topic and provide simulation interface in the future.
+The imbalance between the guarantee amount and the collateral amount provides a clue for credit line assessment.
+The real situation is even more complex.
+The default may be diffused like a viral infection, and the virus must identify and bind to its receptor (guarantor).
+As mentioned earlier, each enterprise has more than 3000 financial entries, and it is therefore difficult to quantify each enterprise’s ability to resist infection.
+We enable users to look up multiple financial statuses and cut off the propagation path.
+We also note that the propagation model provides more insights to end users, and we plan to perform an in-depth study of the topic and provide a simulation interface in the future.